Empire / Regency (approx. 1795-1820)

 Detail: Josephine Bonaparte, 1805, Pierre Paul Prud'hon, Louvre.
 Photo: Epochs of Fashion

-The French revolution that took place in 1789 until 1799 had great influence on the fashion of that time.
-The people fought against absolutism and the arbitrary domination of the kings of the „Ancien régime“, as well as against the extravagances of the nobles while many people famished.
+The French Revolution took place from 1789 until 1799 and had great influence on the fashion of that time.
+The people of France, chiefly Paris, fought against absolutism and the arbitrary domination of the kings of the „Ancien régime“, as well as against the extravagances of the nobles while many working-class people famished during bad harvests.
+Nonetheless, the subtle social and artistic shifts that brought on the new dress style without paniers, wigs and stays had already begun many years prior.

 Anne-Marie-Louise Thélusson, Comptesse de Sorcy, Jacques-Louis David, 1790, Neue Pinakothek Munich.
 Photo: Epochs of Fashion